indeox/infiniscroll/README.md

 Yet another (still very experimental) way to render large virtual lists in the browser

+There's still lots more to do:
+- Remove all jQuery dependencies
+- More efficient way of calculating the heights
+- A better way to diff the DOM
+- Make the internal content array immutable
+- Much more

 `* Suggestions for better names accepted`

 ### To run